About the qualification

 The SFJ Awards Level 3 Certificate in Fire Risk Assessment provides a strong foundation for progression to this qualification and is recommended for learners who are new to formal fire risk assessment qualifications.
 Completion of the Level 3 qualification is not mandatory, but it may support learner readiness and progression.

-What are the opportunities for progression after the Level 4 Fire Risk Assessment Qualification(s)?
+What are the opportunities for progression after the Level 4 Fire Risk Assessment qualification(s)?

 This qualification creates a number of opportunities for progression, including further study at a higher level and movement into more complex fire risk assessment environments.
 Learners may progress to the Level 5 qualification, which will align to the Advanced tier of fire risk assessor competence described in BS 8674:2025.
 As learners gain workplace experience, they may also work towards third-party certification and professional recognition, reflecting the broader competence expectations set out in the standard.